macielphp/blog/articles/destructuring-assignment-javascript.md

 ---
-title: "Destructuring Assignment: Dominando essa Poderosa Feature do JavaScript"
+title: "Destructuring Assignment: Mastering this Powerful JavaScript Feature"
-description: "Aprenda como usar destructuring assignment no JavaScript moderno e nos principais frameworks: React, Angular e Vue com exemplos práticos"
+description: "Learn how to use destructuring assignment in modern JavaScript and major frameworks: React, Angular, and Vue with practical examples"
 tags: ["javascript", "destructuring", "es6", "react", "angular", "vue", "tutorial"]
 date: "2025-09-13"
 author: "Maciel Alves"